isomiki/website/app/posts/006-how-to-harden-ssh-with-alternative-port.md

 - `PermitRootLogin prohibit-password` Self explanatory
 - `PasswordAuthentication no` Forbids password login for other users too
 - `X11Forwarding no` X11 has vulnerabilities and you probably aren't using X11 forwarding anyway.
 Even if you use X11 or VNC this won't interfere.
-- `AllowUsers pikachu` Specify your user(s) here.
+- `AllowUsers boss` Specify your user(s) here.
 If you have multiple, separate them with spaces.
 This might not even be necessary, I forgot, but I think with the particular setup above this is required.

 5. **Restart the ssh daemon**

+On the target

 ```bash
 sudo systemctl restart sshd